 Pruning

 If growing as a hedge, regular pruning is essential if you want to create a dense, well-structured hedge.
-Pruning 3 times of the year in spring, summer and autumn is best.
+Pruning 3 times a year in spring, summer and autumn is best.
 Ensure that you use sharp tools to avoid brown jagged edges on the leaves.

 General Care